cabaceo/cabaceo.github.io/_trading/analyze_stock_market_data_with_linear_panel_models.md

 title: "Analyze Stock Market Data with Linear Panel Models"
 ---

-The client, a stock trader and researcher, contracted us to analyze a collection of large files of stock market data using linear panel models with the R PLM package.
+The client, a stock trader and researcher, asked us to analyze a collection of stock market data that were observed cross-sectionally and over time using linear panel models in R with the PLM package.

-The provided stock market data were observed on cross-sections of units and over time.
-This double dimensionality required linear panel models for proper analysis and presented the following major challenges, which we solved beautifully.

-1. Some data files were larger than the 16 GB RAM of our computers so we wrote code to read in the data chunk by chunk.
+We wrote R code to read and preprocess the data chunk by chunk because some data files were larger than 16 GB.

-2. The data had complex structures.
-For example, limit order related fields were in one file, market quality related fields were in another, so were feasibility and participation related fields.
-Some fields had one observation per day, while others had multiple observations.
-We carefully joined the files and roll up the data by day, week and month, while creating different groups such as pre- and post- periods with respect to client specified dates.
+The data had complex structures.
+For example, limit order, market quality, feasibility, and participation related fields existed in separate files and had different time frequencies.
+We carefully joined the files and rolled up the data by day, week and month, while creating different groups such as pre- and post- periods with respect to client specified dates.

-3. The interpretation of the main effects and Differences-in-Differences (DID) effects from the linear panel models required careful study and deep understanding of the R PLM package, as well as an intimate knowledge of the created groups.
+We interpretated the main effects and Differences-in-Differences (DID) effects from the linear panel models.
+This required a deep understanding of the PLM package.

-We built an easy-to-use pipeline in R for the client to prepare large and complex stock market data, run linear panel data modeling, and report analysis results with correct interpretations.
+We built an easy-to-use pipeline in R for the client to process large and complex stock market data, run linear panel models, and report results with correct interpretations.